HomepageExploring JavaScript (ES2025 Edition)

 Each module can have at most one default export.
 The idea is that the module is the default-exported value.

-As an example for default exports, consider the following two files:
+As an example of default exports, consider the following two files:

 my-func.mjs